 The wiki allows experts in various areas – client knowledge, specific business processes, transactional details, etc. – to share their knowledge for an overall business benefit.
 Access to a shared internal knowledge base increases your team’s collective knowledge.
 It also reduces time spent searching for information, streamlines onboarding and training processes, and ensures preservation of institutional knowledge by continuously capturing team members’ knowledge.

 Setting up an internal wiki for your business can be relatively easy if you use the right tool.
-Traditional wikis have had numerous limitations.
-They may have been either overly complex, unintuitive, or required too much time spent searching by the user.
-Fortunately, today’s businesses have better options.
+Traditional wikis have numerous limitations: they may be overly complex, unintuitive, or require too much time spent searching by the user.
+Fortunately, better options are available.

 With a user-friendly internal wiki tool, you can build a company wiki that’s easy to search, edit, and navigate with a sensible content hierarchy.
 Your internal wiki should allow linking between your pages, integrate with your other knowledge management tools, and provide permissions and access rights management.

 Here are some simple steps to follow to implement your ideal internal wiki:

 You want a tool that offers all of the features mentioned above.
 In most cases, you are also looking for software that is either very easy to install or configure or skips these steps and works right from your browser.
 Integration with your company’s other tools are key to keeping your internal wiki up to date and providing value to your team.
 Learn more about choosing a knowledge management software.

 With software that supports integration, you can easily import your company’s existing content into your new internal wiki.
 The right tool also makes creating and editing new content an easy-to-understand, user-friendly process.